InterDigitalInc/AdvantEDGE/docs/usage/usage-demo3.md

 ```

 #### Start Demo3 instances
-Start the demo3 instances `./demo3-server demo3-config.yaml` -- after starting the servers, the frontend can be accessed at `<your-ip-address>:<your-port>`
+Start the demo3 instances `./demo3-server demo3-config.yaml`

+After starting the servers, the frontend can be accessed at `<your-ip-address>:<your-port>`

 From the frontend, Demo3 can register to MEC011 and then devices present in the scenario can be added.